 - Presence of members of the opposite sex.
 Male workers should check if it is appropriate to visit a female service user on their own, for example.

 - Diet – access to favourite foods.

 - ‘Dinner manners’ – these things are particularly relevant where services involve personal care or visiting people in their homes.
 As an example, burping at mealtimes is considered polite in cultures from middle Eastern counties, but rude for others.

 - Intonation and ways of expressing can vary between cultures.
 For example, African Caribbean cultures can be more expressive, which may be perceived as noisy or disruptive by more conservative personalities.
-This could, for example, result in African Caribbean children being disproportionately disciplined in youth settings.
+This can, for example, result in African Caribbean children being disproportionately disciplined in youth settings.

 - Naming systems.
 For example, family name first, religious names etc.

 - Difference of skin colour/condition between ethnic groups.
 For example, policy or guidance that includes reference to skin colour (such as ‘if the patient is pale’ in First Aid training) also takes into account darker skin colours (such as ‘eyes are yellow’).
 Skin types also have different care needs (Black skin is often naturally dry and requires regular moisturising).
 Black skin can still burn in summer and therefore requires sun protection cream.
 Here is an example of how skin colour shows symptoms differently.